-To reduce the risk of side effects, you should only apply the cream to areas of skin affected by lesions.
+You should only apply the cream to areas of skin affected by lesions to reduce the risk of side effects.

-Antihistamines may also be used to treat symptoms of cutaneous or indolent mastocytosis, such as itchiness and redness of the skin.
-Antihistamines are a type of medication that block the effects of histamine.
-They are widely used in the treatment of allergic conditions.
+Antihistamines can also be used to treat symptoms of cutaneous or indolent mastocytosis, such as itchiness and skin redness.

-It is a mast cell stabiliser, which means it reduces the amount of chemicals released by the mast cells.
-This helps relieve symptoms such as diarrhoea, itching and flushing of the skin.
+Sodium cromoglicate is a mast cell stabiliser, which means it reduces the amount of chemicals released by the mast cells.
+This helps relieve symptoms such as diarrhoea.

-The skin is then exposed to a wavelength of light called ultraviolet A (UVA), which helps remove lesions from the skin.
+The skin is then exposed to a wavelength of light called ultraviolet A (UVA), which helps reduce lesions in the skin.

-The patient can only receive a limited number of PUVA sessions as using the treatment too many times (thought to be around 200-250 sessions) increases their risk of developing skin cancer.
+You can only have a limited number of PUVA sessions as using the treatment too many times – around 150 sessions – may increase your risk of developing skin cancer over your lifetime.

-During times when symptoms such as itchiness are particularly severe, tablets containing corticosteroids (oral corticosteroids) may be prescribed on a short-term basis.
+If symptoms such as itchiness are particularly severe, corticosteroid tablets (oral corticosteroids) may be prescribed on a short-term basis.
+However, this is rare.

-For example, a short course of corticosteroid tablets may be recommended if you have bone pain or a previous history of anaphylaxis (severe allergic reaction).
+A short course of corticosteroid tablets may be recommended if you have bone pain caused by mastocytosis, or a severe allergic reaction (anaphylaxis).

 Side effects of oral corticosteroids used on a short-term basis include: